 The purpose of these narrative descriptions is to give the non-technical user of Table 1 a simple description of each of the items so that they can better be used to make comparisons that are essential to effective resource allocations among the various categories.
 It is expected that these simple descriptions will become part of that section of the HSP that contains Table 1.
-More formal definitions, including filter definitions, are given in a document entitled: Specifications for Table 1 Upgrades for 2019 HSP, which is available upon request.

 Unless otherwise indicated, the counts presented by Table 1 are Crashes.
 Exceptions are crash categories 1 and 19, restraint items.
-These two exceptions are for restraints, and an asterisk () is placed on these items for the footnote that describes the reason for the exception (see Table 1 in Appendix B).
+These two exceptions are for restraints, and an asterisk (\) is placed on these items for the footnote that describes the reason for the exception (see Table 1 in Appendix B).

-The descriptions below are given largely in terms of the Table 1 item numbers that were used in the FY2018 HSP, modified if needed by the new upgrades.
+The descriptions below are given largely in terms of the Table 1 item numbers that were used in the FY2019 HSP, modified if needed by the new upgrades.
 A brief rationale will be given for each category so that its use can be placed into a real-world context.
 The ordering within the current Table 1 is in terms of the number of fatalities that were calculated for each category.
 This numbering will change in all future Table 1 versions due to the changes in the number of fatal crashes counted within each.